Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 </p>

 <p align="center">
-	Title: Does Weather in Indiana Impact If and When a Home Is Sold?
+	Title: Does Weather in Indiana Impact If and When a Home Is Sold? </p>

-	Participants: Allyson Taylor, Benedicta Justin, James Martin, and Michael Davis
+<p align="center"> Participants: Allyson Taylor, Benedicta Justin, James Martin, and Michael Davis
 </p>

 ## Aims: